SovereignCloudStack/k8s-template/README.md

 In order to ensure that every component inside of SCS behaves as expected, there should be simple smoke tests.
 These tests are implemented using GitHub Actions/Workflows.

+## Further information

+This is the template repository which does not contain any actual workload application.